 Tell my story.
 Speak my truth.
 A truth that resonates with so many others, but who because of fear, doubt and denial keep it hidden.
 I had already begun to speak.
 For 6 months after discovering my ex-husband’s adulterous affair, during what turned out to be a period of false reconciliation, or as I call it, wreckonciliation, I stayed quiet.
 But after filing for divorce, I unashamedly told everyone who asked – and quite honestly, many who didn’t – the reason.

-My telling prompted so many women around me to open up with their own way stories of betrayal.
-The ones who told me of first marriages that ended due to their husbands cheating; the one who, on Christmas Eve and just days before giving birth to their second child, found out her husband was cheating; the one who walked in on her husband and the nanny half-naked on the couch, and who then convinced her she didn’t really see that, gaslighting her into denying her own reality; the ones who stayed with their husbands after catching them in affairs, and years later quietly question their husbands’ fidelity; the ones whose siblings and best friends were cheated on; the ones who choose to look away, despite their husbands’ actions showing every indication of cheating.
+My telling prompted so many women around me to open up with their own stories of betrayal.
+The ones who told me of first marriages that ended due to their husbands cheating; the one who, on Christmas Eve and just days before giving birth to their second child, found out her husband was cheating; the one who walked in on her husband and the nanny half-naked on the couch, and who then convinced her she didn’t really see that, gaslighting her into denying her own reality; the ones who stayed with their husbands after catching them in affairs, but years later still quietly question their husbands’ fidelity; the ones whose siblings and best friends were cheated on; the ones who choose to look away, despite their husbands’ actions showing every indication of cheating.